andrewbadge/DNSRoaming/README.md

 ## Why Quad9 or why CloudFlare?

-They offer fast and effective blocking of malware links and URLKS for free.
+They offer fast and effective blocking of malware links and URLs for free.

 Read more about on Quad9 here: [About Quad9](https://www.quad9.net/about/)